What is the Advance Import Payment Notification?

 SC-CF-55 – Clearance Declaration – External Policy

-SC-CF-55-A01 – Completion of Declarations – External Annexure
+SC-CF-55-A01 – Completion of Goods Declarations – External Annexure

 SC-CF-55-A02 – Alphabetic District Office Codes – External Annexure